firebase/firebase-js-sdk/.changeset/kind-pets-sin.md

 '@firebase/auth': patch
 ---

-FirebaseServerApp may now be initalized with an App Check which will be used by SDKs in lieu of initializing an instance of App Check to get the current token.
-This should unblock the use of App Check enforced products in SSR environments.
+`FirebaseServerApp` may now be initalized with an App Check token in leu of invoking the App Check `getToken` method.
+This should unblock the use of App Check enforced products in SSR environments where the App Check SDK cannot be initialized.